-What does Another Postcard mean?
+What do you think Another Postcard means?

 Barenaked Ladies: Another Postcard Meaning